dpa99c/cordova-custom-config/README.md

 See the [TODO list](https://github.com/dpa99c/cordova-custom-config/wiki/TODO) for planned features/improvements.

-# Version notes

-**`cordova-custom-config@2.0.0`**

-- changes made by the plugin are non-reversible by default, so removing a custom element from the config.xml will **not** remove it from the platform configuration file.
-To make plugin changes reversible, see [Removable preferences via backup/restore](#removable-preferences-via-backuprestore).
-- Support for pre-defined preferences used prior to `cordova-custom-config@1.1.8` has been removed.

-**`cordova-custom-config@1.1.8`**

-- Android manifest preferences are set by using XPaths in the preference name to define which element attribute the value should be applied to.

 # Credits

 Config update hook based on [this hook](https://github.com/diegonetto/generator-ionic/blob/master/templates/hooks/after_prepare/update_platform_config.js) by [Diego Netto](https://github.com/diegonetto)

-NPM module dependency resolution is based on [this hook](https://github.com/nordnet/cordova-universal-links-plugin/blob/master/hooks/afterPluginAddHook.js) by [@nikDemyankov](https://github.com/nikDemyankov)

 # License
 ================